evilmint/Swift-DIContainer/README.md

 # SwiftDIContainer

-A very basic DI Container with factory methods.
+A very basic DI Container with factory methods inspired by Swinject.

 Supports three dependency scopes: shared (across all containers), transient (created dependencies are not stored) and scoped (dependencies created in a sub-container are not visible in the parent containers).